Equivariant Trees and Partition Complexes: Connections to Cohomology and Lie algebras

 We conclude this section with some comments on the cohomology of the space of equivariant trees $\mathbb{T}^G(A)$.
-Here we rely on the homeomorphism $\mathbb{T}^G(A)\cong |\mathcal{P}^G(A)|$ from \cref{thm:PGA and TGA}.
-Using \cref{notIsovariantContractible} we see that the homology of this space is often trivial.
+We rely on the homeomorphism $\mathbb{T}^G(A)\cong |\mathcal{P}^G(A)|$ from \cref{thm:PGA and TGA}.
+Using \cref{notIsovariantContractible}, the homology of this space is often trivial.

 \begin{proposition} Suppose $A$ is a $G$-set that is not $H$-isovariant for any $H\leq G$.
 Then the reduced homology $\widetilde{H}^*(\mathbb{T}^G(A))=0$. \end{proposition}